khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 # Extroversion + Openness - Neuroticism = Adventurousness?

-What's really cool about the Five Factor model is how you can see how the different personality traits interact.
+What's really cool about the Five Factor model is that you can see how the different personality traits interact.
 For example, introverted people are not necessarily shy, but people who are both introverted and neurotic are likely to be.
 Similarly, conscientiousness plus neuroticism is a recipe for perfectionism.
 Low conscientiousness and high openness, plus maybe a dash of agreeableness, makes a hippy, the opposite, a prude.